daffidwilde/edo/docs/tutorial/index.rst

 =========

-In these tutorials, we will make use of a few small examples to demonstrate how GeneticData's genetic algorithm can be used and applied to various mathematical problems.
+In these tutorials, we will make use of a few small examples to demonstrate how Edo's genetic algorithm can be used and applied to various mathematical problems.
 Before that, however, the library needs to be installed.

 .. include:: ../../INSTALLATION.rst